The build vs. buy decision is about to get a third option — and it's coming faster than most software buyers realize.

 These concepts are at different stages of maturity.
 Throwaway software is real and happening in production today, though limited in scope.
 The dark software factory is operational at a handful of pioneering organizations and quickly moving toward broader adoption.
 Software-as-managed-service is the logical extension, but it’s still early.

-Here's what hasn't changed: the decision framework from our Build vs. Buy AI article still applies.
+What hasn’t changed is the core decision framework.
 If a mature SaaS tool solves your problem, buy it.
 If your competitive advantage depends on proprietary data or custom logic, build it.
-If you need the power of frontier AI models without building your own, use the hybrid approach.
+If you need the power of frontier AI models without building your own, use the hybrid approach for tech companies where the math already favors that path.
+These principles hold regardless of where autonomous software delivery lands.

 What’s changing is the cost and speed of the “build” option.
 As AI agents get better at writing, testing, and deploying code autonomously, the timeline and price tag for custom software will compress.
 Features that once took months will take weeks.
 Projects that once required a 10-person team may require three people and a well-written spec.